How to Heal Pink Eye in Livestock

 The group of cows who received the Vetericyn Plus™ Pinkeye Spray experienced an average 79.1% reduction in their pain score on day two and an 83.7% reduction in pain by day ten of the trial.
 The control group only had an average decrease in pain of 18.3% and 67.9% respectively.

 If the case of pink eye is especially severe, surgery might be necessary.
-A veterinarian can complete a third eyelid flap or suture the eyelids closed to protect the eye if the animal has severe corneal ulcers.1
+A veterinarian can complete a third eyelid flap or suture the eyelids closed to protect the eye if the animal has severe corneal ulcers.2

 If you examine a cow with potential pink eye, use disposable gloves and throw them away between each animal to decrease transmission.
-You should also disinfect equipment like halters and nose tongs that come in contact with infected secretions and isolate infected animals.1
+You should also disinfect equipment like halters and nose tongs that come in contact with infected secretions and isolate infected animals.2

 Preventing pink eye in cows and providing early treatment will protect your revenues and prevent unnecessary pain and injury to your livestock.
+Prioritizing livestock care is essential to keeping your herd healthy and thriving.

 You care about your herd.
 So do we.